The Drawing Programme

-Additionally, each afternoon the students will work from the life model utilising the techniques learned in the morning, adding to them elements of composition & design, emotive characteristics, as well as the difficulty which comes from drawing from life.
+Additionally, each afternoon students will work from the life model utilising the techniques being practiced in the morning, adding to them elements of composition & design, emotive characteristics, as well as the difficulty which comes from drawing from life.

 Emphasis is placed on the handling of the materials, accurate observation of the relationship between light and form, and a proficient understanding over the structure of human anatomy.